open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/annotations.md

 ## Next steps

-Beyond the use of annotations, the OpenTelemetry API allows you to obtain a tracer that can be used for [Manual Instrumentation](../api) and execute code within the scope of that span.
+Beyond the use of annotations, the OpenTelemetry API allows you to obtain a tracer that can be used for [custom instrumentation](../api) and execute code within the scope of that span.